Italian public holidays 2024

 Ferragosto celebrates the Virgin Mary’s ascension to heaven and takes place during one of the busiest months in Italy.
 Local tourism is popular in August as it’s the hottest month of the year and school holidays are in full swing.
 So it’s common for Italians to celebrate Ferragosto by travelling to nearby the sea, lakes, or mountains for a mini vacation.

-This makes August a good time to visit cities like Florence and Rome as there’re fewer crowds.
+This makes August a good time to visit cities like Florence and Rome, as there may be fewer crowds.

 During Ferragosto, some museums and cultural sites will stay open to the public, making it a great time to explore Italy.